One Day Remains

-One Day Remains is the debut studio album by the American hard rock band Alter Bridge, released on August 10, 2004, on Wind-up Records.
-The album was produced by Ben Grosse, making it the band's only album to not be produced by Michael "Elvis" Baskette as of 2020; additionally, it is the only release by the band on which lead singer Myles Kennedy does not play guitar.
+One Day Remains is the debut album by American rock band Alter Bridge, released on August 10, 2004, on Wind-up Records.
+The album was produced by Ben Grosse, making it the band's only album to not be produced by Michael "Elvis" Baskette.
 It has been certified Gold in the United States as of November 2004, with worldwide sales reaching 750,000.
-It is said the album received its name from the band members' attitudes that life should be lived as if only one day remains.
-Guitarist Mark Tremonti also said in an interview that the title is a reference to the title cards that appeared in the 2001 movie Donnie Darko, and it is one of the names the band considered using before settling with Alter Bridge.